|Home Flowers Vegetables Herbs Bulbs Fruit Organic Trees 'n Shrubs How to Grow Plant Problems Houseplants|

 How to Grow African Daisy Annual Flowers

-African Daisies are attractive flowers, that grow well in dry, arid areas where other flowering plants struggle to grow.
+African Daisies are attractive flowers.
+You can find them growing well, in dry, arid areas where other flowering plants struggle to grow.
 These low spreading plants bloom profusely all summer long.

 African Daisies colors include white, orange, yellow and apricot.
 Mixed colors in a flowerbed look especially attractive.
 The plants begin to produce a continuous display of blooms in mid-summer.

 Grow African daisies from seed.
-They are fast growing, and are best directly seeded into your flower garden.
+They are fast growing, and are best directly seeded directly into your flower garden.
 Direct sow seeds outdoors in early to mid spring.
-African daisy are susceptible to frost.
+African Daisy plants are susceptible to frost.